Isha0914/PomodoroApp/README.md

 # PomodoroApp
-A basic Pomodoro app for studying and work based on the famous and popular Pomodoro Technique
+A basic Pomodoro app for studying and work based on the famous and popular Pomodoro Technique.
+This application is built with Java Swing.